RobertoIzzo/exercises/Exercises/ReadMePleasetxt.txt

 wcf non ha httpcontex gli va dato

+The hosting process is started like any other process.
+Basically, what makes it a .Net runtime host is that it loads the CLR

+OS loader ==> CLR PROCESS => .net runtimehost

 											A P P   D O M A I N
  Runtime Hosts : When we create an application in .NET, regardless of the type of the application (Console Applications, Windows applications, Web services, etc),